nlposs/NLP-OSS/PC-Updates-1.md

-Dear Program Committee Members and Invited Speakers,
+Dear Program Committee Members,

-Thank you all again for accepting our invitation to the NLP-OSS 2020 Program Committee and/or NLP-OSS 2020 invited talk speakers!
+Thank you all again for accepting our invitation to the NLP-OSS 2020 Program Committee!

 Some updates on the NLP-OSS organization as we proceed to submit our proposal for the ACL 2020 [Call for Worksop Proposal](https://acl2020.org/calls/workshops/).